RxnRover/CyRxnOpt/docs/source/support_soft.rst

 ====================

-Our platform supports a variety of state-of-the-art optimization algorithms, ranging from classical methods to modern machine learning–driven approaches.
+Our platform supports a variety of state-of-the-art optimization algorithms, ranging from classical methods to modern machine learning-driven approaches.
 These algorithms enable efficient exploration of reaction condition landscapes, balance local and global search strategies, and facilitate multi-objective decision-making.

-Nelder–Mead Simplex (NMSimplex)
+Nelder-Mead Simplex (NMSimplex)
 -------------------------------

-The Nelder–Mead simplex method is a **derivative-free, local optimization algorithm** widely used for smooth, low-dimensional problems.
+The Nelder-Mead simplex method is a **derivative-free, local optimization algorithm** widely used for smooth, low-dimensional problems.
 It iteratively refines a simplex (a polytope with n+1 vertices in n-dimensional space) through reflection, expansion, contraction, and shrink steps to approach a local minimum.
 While efficient for